 Muscular endurance is often used as the base component of muscular fitness.
 The lighter weights used make it easier to get the form down before you move to heavier weights and train to improve muscular strength and power.
-To improve your muscular endurance, the National Strength and Conditioning Association recommends lifting 67% or less of your 1-rep max (1RM) for at least 12 repetitions per set, with less than 30 seconds of rest between sets.
+To improve your muscular endurance, the National Strength and Conditioning Association recommends lifting 67% or less of your one-rep max (1RM) for at least 12 repetitions per set, with less than 30 seconds of rest between sets.
 Training for muscular endurance is one of the few times when limited rest is beneficial because it stresses your muscles’ energy systems, forcing them to adapt to that stress.

 When training to increase your muscular endurance, focus on one muscle group at a time, rather than doing “supersets” of muscle groups.
 (A superset is where you perform a group of exercises one right after the other, such as your calf muscles, then quads, then hamstrings, then rest.
 While supersets are efficient for time, they build in too much rest for each specific muscle group to fully train for muscular endurance.)

-People who don’t regularly weight train can expect to see good strength gains with focused training in as little as 2 weeks as your muscle activation—your body’s ability to fire more of the muscle fibers that make up a muscle—improves.
+Those who don’t regularly weight train can expect to see good strength gains with focused training in as little as 2 weeks as your muscle activation—your body’s ability to fire more of the muscle fibers that make up a muscle—improves.
 As you continue working out, after about 4–6 weeks, you should start to see muscle mass gains.

 To build power, you need to have a good base of muscular strength.
 Ideally, as you train year-round for the ACFT, you can dedicate 12 weeks to improving muscular strength before you start more focused training of upper- and lower-body power.